 Did Your Dog Leave Something Behind?

 Animal waste left in public areas and in neighborhood yards is a familiar complaint.
-And, while the neighbors might enjoy seeing your dog, they do not enjoy seeing what he leaves behind.
-As a reminder City sanitation law requires citizens to remove animal feces immediately from public lands and from the property of another.
+And, while your neighbors might enjoy seeing your dog, they do not enjoy seeing what he leaves behind.
+Here is a reminder from the city of Fort Wayne.
+Sanitation law requires citizens to remove animal feces immediately from public lands and from the property of another.
 Citizens must also maintain animal areas in a sanitary manner regularly and as often as necessary to prevent odor, or health and sanitation problems.
 When sharing common areas, be considerate of where you take your dog to urinate.
 Although it is not a legal requirement to remove animal urine, allowing a dog to eliminate in public areas where children play is inconsiderate and just bad form.
+When walking your dog, do not allow it to stop and sniff someone else's property when you know your dog is looking for a spot to go.
 If you encounter an on-going problem concerning sanitation, report the concern to Animal Care & Control at 260-427-1244.
-If at all possible, a timely photograph of an owner allowing a dog to leave feces behind has been known to result in a timely $50 citation.
+If at all possible, a timely photograph of an owner allowing their dog to leave feces behind in your yard has been known to result in a timely $50 citation.

 Last year over 8,000 cats were brought to Fort Wayne Animal Care & Control, most of which were roaming freely through neighborhoods.
 City laws regarding confinement, vaccination, spay/neuter, and pet registration apply to both cats and dogs.
 Cats are required to have a current one year or three year rabies vaccination, they must be confined inside the home or on the property of the owner, and they must wear a current registration tag from Animal Care & Control.
 Only one cat or dog per household can be unaltered without a cattery or kennel permit.
 To report a stray animal, call 260-427-1244.
 Humane live traps are also available from the shelter.
 To claim a lost pet, visit the shelter at 3020 Hillegas Road.